1997–98 Charlotte Hornets season

+During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Rice was selected for the 1998 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his third and final All-Star appearance.
+In addition, Rice participated in the NBA Three-Point Shootout for the fourth consecutive year, and also participated in the inaugural NBA 2Ball Competition, along with Andrea Stinson of the WNBA's Charlotte Sting.
+Rice also finished in eleventh place in Most Valuable Player voting, while Mason finished tied in ninth place in Defensive Player of the Year voting, and Geiger finished tied in thirteenth place in Most Improved Player voting.

-In the playoffs, the Hornets defeated the Atlanta Hawks, 3–1 in the Eastern Conference First Round, but were eliminated 1–4 by Michael Jordan, Scottie Pippen and the 2-time defending champion Chicago Bulls in the Eastern Conference Semi-finals, despite winning Game 2 at the United Center, 78–76.
-The Bulls went on to reach the NBA Finals, where they defeated the Utah Jazz in six games to win their sixth championship in eight years.
-The Hornets finished second in the NBA in home-game attendance for the season behind the Bulls.
+In the 1998 NBA playoffs, the Hornets defeated the Atlanta Hawks, 3–1 in the Eastern Conference First Round, but were eliminated 4–1 by Michael Jordan, Scottie Pippen, and the 2-time defending NBA champion Chicago Bulls in the Eastern Conference Semi-finals, despite winning Game 2 on the road at the United Center, 78–76.
+The Bulls would go on to reach the 1998 NBA Finals, where they defeated the Utah Jazz in six games to win their third consecutive NBA championship, and sixth overall in eight years.

+The Hornets finished second in the NBA in home-game attendance behind the Bulls, with an attendance of 959,634 at the Charlotte Coliseum during the regular season.
 On November 25, 1997, the team's sellout streak would end at 364 consecutive games (371 including post-season contests); this was the second longest active sell-out streak at the time, behind the Bulls' 465.

 Following the season, Divac and Maxwell both signed as free agents with the Sacramento Kings, while Curry signed with the Milwaukee Bucks, and Geiger signed with the Philadelphia 76ers.
 For the season, the Hornets added side panels and additional pinstripes to their uniforms, which remained in use until 2002.

+As of 2025, this was the last season in which the franchise won 50 or more games during the regular season.

 Offseason

-NBA Draft
+NBA draft

 The Hornets had no draft picks in 1997.